You are here

 It's like DICE, except:

-- It stores your files locally in the virtual machine.
-On DICE, your files are in AFS, stored on network servers, which are backed up.
-But you can still use AFS from Virtual DICE.
+• It stores your files locally in the virtual machine.
+This is different from DICE, where your files are in AFS.
+But you can use AFS from Virtual DICE.

 About these pages